Accessibility statement for www.mtw.nhs.uk

 You can also get help by visiting “My Computer My Way” published by AbilityNet.
 They have prepared a simple guide to make it easier for you to use your computer, laptop, tablet, or smart phone.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 Level AA due to the exemptions.
-The non-compliances and exemptions are listed here:
+As of October 2023, the non-compliances and exemptions are listed here:

 Beyond the Scope of WCAG Level AA